Skip to Main Content

 NYPL subscribes to a number of historic newspaper databases that can be used to search for relevant articles, including the following:

-All of the databases listed above are available on-site at all NYPL locations.
 A complete list of NYPL's historic newspaper databases is available on our Articles and Databases page.

 Free digitized newspapers published outside of New York are available on the Library of Congress website Chronicling America.
 Many states also have developed their own free digitized newspaper websites (one of many examples is Illinois Digital Newspapers).
 To locate these, try a Google search for "digitized newspapers [name of state]."